Estranged Students (No Parental support)

 Ways we can support you

-Finance
+Funding and Finance

-Consider if an application to the Opportunities fund could help you access extracurricular professional development opportunities offered by the University or external organisations.
+The Opportunities fund could help you access extracurricular professional development opportunities offered by the University or external organisations.

-On Course Support
+On Course Opportunities

 "The Plus Programme helped me to meet other people in similar situations to me.
 It enabled me to experience new situations that I would not have had the opportunity to do without the Plus Programme's support.
 I also found having a single point of contact, someone who has shared experience of what we're going through or have been through, helpful.- Kevin